89luca89/pakkero/README.md

 For point 1, it is possible to insert hypervisor detection, sandbox detection etc... it is in the TODO list, but I would leave it optional, in case you genuinely want to run the binary on VMs or Dockers

-Point 2 (and by conseguence point 3) can be made harder by blocking dynamic analysis detecting debuggers, tracers and so on...
+Point 2 (and by consequence point 3) can be made harder by blocking dynamic analysis detecting debuggers, tracers and so on...

 Forcing static analysis of the decompiled code is already a big step forward in protecting the binary execution.

 ### Anti-debug

-Implemented here are a series of anti-debug techniques that are quite common in C/C++, from the **double-ptrace method** to the **ppid analysis** and breakpoint interception.
+Implemented here are a series of anti-debug techniques that are quite common in C/C++, from the **double-ptrace method** to the **ppid analysis** and breakpoints interception.

-First line of protection is breakpoint interception, on linux, a breackpoint is equivalent to signal *SIGILL* and *SIGTRAP* so:
+First line of protection is breakpoints interception, on linux, a breakpoints is equivalent to signal *SIGILL* and *SIGTRAP* so:

 ```go
 /*